ricd/hello-world/README.md

 # hello-world
 A test repository
-THis is a silly change to test branches and commits.
+This is a silly change to test branches and commits.